krypted/TheHistoryOfComputingPodcast/Books.md

 1. John Chambers and the Cisco Way, John K. Waters, https://www.amazon.com/John-Chambers-Cisco-Way-Navigating/dp/0471008338
 1. An Elegant Puzzle, Will Larson
 1. The Joy of x, Steven Strogatz
+1. The Obstacle is the Way, Ryan Holiday
-1. Radical Candor, Kim Scott
+1. Ego is the Enemy, Ryan Holiday1.
+Radical Candor, Kim Scott
 1. A WHole New Mind, Daniel Pink
 1. The Storm Before the Calm, George Friedman
 1. Think and Grow Rich, Napoleon Hill
-1. The LEaders Guide, Eric Reis
+1. The Leaders Guide, Eric Reis
 1. High Growth Handbook, Elad Gil
 1. The Hacker Ethic and the Spirit of the New Economy, Pekka Himanen, Linuz Torvalds, Manuel Castells
 1. Guerrilla PR, Michael Levine